Every search strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 This ensures the content marketing strategy matches SEO best practices.

-A sole reliance on Google Search Console will only provide you with a list of keywords driving traffic — not strategic semantic terms.
-As an alternative, you can use Content Fusion to uncover semantic insight automatically, based on a deep-learning algorithm.
+Solely relying on Google Search Console will only provide you with a list of keywords driving organic traffic — not strategic semantic terms.
+As an alternative, you can use Content Fusion, our AI-powered content writing tool, to uncover semantic insight automatically, based on a deep-learning algorithm.

 Here's a look at the must-use topics for the keyword "things to do in Florida":